20 Worst Tourist Traps in Michigan

 This roadside attraction promises amazing shell collections and marine displays.
 Billboards advertise it as a must-see destination for families.

-The reality is a small gift shop with overpriced shells you can buy anywhere.
+The reality is a modest gift shop with shells that can be found at many other beach stores.

-The “museum” portion takes about 5 minutes to walk through.
+The display portion takes about 5 minutes to walk through.

-Most items are common shells available at any beach store for half the price.
+Most items are shells available at comparable beach stores for a similar or lower price elsewhere.

 7. LegoLand at Great Lakes Crossing